ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Related Work

-Even though there is little if any work on attention mechanisms in CNNs for NLP, attention-based CNNs have been used in computer vision for visual question answering \cite{chen2015abc}, image classification \cite{xiao2015application}, caption generation \cite{xu2015show}, image segmentation \cite{hong2015learning} and object localization \cite{cao2015look}.
+\textbf{Attention-Based DL in Non-NLP Domains.} Even though there is little if any work on attention mechanisms in CNNs for NLP, attention-based CNNs have been used in computer vision for visual question answering \cite{chen2015abc}, image classification \cite{xiao2015application}, caption generation \cite{xu2015show}, image segmentation \cite{hong2015learning} and object localization \cite{cao2015look}.

-\newcite{mnih2014recurrent} apply attention in recurrent neural network (RNN) to extract information from an image or video by adaptively selecting a sequence of regions or locations and only processing the selected regions at high resolution. \newcite{gregor2015draw} combine a spatial attention mechanism with RNN for image generation. \newcite{ba2015multiple} investigate attention-based RNN for recognizing multiple objects in images. \newcite{chorowski2014end} and \newcite{chorowski2015attention} use attention in RNN for speech recognition.
+\newcite{gregor2015draw} combine a spatial attention mechanism with RNNs for image generation. \newcite{ba2015multiple} investigate attention-based RNNs for recognizing multiple objects in images. \newcite{chorowski2014end} and \newcite{chorowski2015attention} use attention in RNNs for speech recognition.